KonstantinosAng/haar_vehicle_and_pedestrian_detection/README.md

 # haar_vehicle_and_pedestrian_detection
-Haar cascade for detecting vehicles and pedestrians in videos using Python
+Haar cascade for detecting vehicles and pedestrians in videos using Python and image processing to detect line lanes.

 ## Installation